syncweek-react-aad/react-aad/README.md

 ## Overview
 React AAD MSAL is a library to easily integrate the Microsoft Authentication Library with Azure Active Directory in your React app quickly and reliably.
 The library focuses on flexibility, allowing you to define how you want to interact with logins and logouts.

+## Sample Application
+A sample React-based Single Page Application (SPA) that uses this component is available in the [sample folder](sample/README.md).

 ## Setup
 In the render module of your component, make sure to create an AzureAD component with the arguments you need.
 This uses the functions that you will define.
 Once the user is successfully authenticated, the component will render the JSX returned by the `authenticatedFunction`, which in this case is called `logoutCallback`.
 This is where you should put the secure, user-specific parts of your app.  `loginCallback` and `printUserInfo` can be any user defined functions.